tiltedphoques/gitbook-wiki/guides/server-guide/windows-setup/zerotier-setup/connecting-to-your-server.md

 3. There will be no installation prompts or instructions.
 4. When it's finished, you should see this icon ![](https://i.imgur.com/y7wP8VV.png) in your system tray.

-## Joining your hosts network
+## Joining your host's network

-We need to join the network of the server host.
+We now need to join the ZeroTier network of the server host.

 1. Find the little ![](https://i.imgur.com/y7wP8VV.png) icon in your system tray
 2. Right click and select `Join New Network...`\